 And every now and then, past you has done some things that now you're paying for.
 And you know what?
-Alright, we'll do it.
+All right, we'll do it.
 We'll take it on for past us because we love her or him.
-Are you with me?
-This has been game changing for me because as I have learned to, first of all like I said, just separate out past me from present me.
-Then I can see why past me did what she did.
+You with me?
+This has been game changing for me.
+Because as I've learned to first of all, like I said, just separate out past me from present me, then I can see why past me did what she did.
 It's not because she's terrible.
 It's not because she's weak.
-It's not because she's a mess.
-And I'm certainly not still her.
-Think about this you guys, this is mind blowing.
+It's not because she's a mess and I'm certainly not still her.

-Before I went to Crumbl Cookie, I wanted a cookie.
-I had a craving, an urge, a desire for something sweet and my kids know that, and they play on my weaknesses.
-And then we go and we get the Crumble cookie.
-But now, present me after eating the whole thing, 10 minutes later, present me does not want a Crumbl cookie, she doesn't.
-In fact, it sounds disgusting in that moment because I ate too much of it.
-She doesn't want a Crumble cookie, she is not the same as past me.
+Think about this you guys this is mind-blowing.
+Okay, before I went to crumble cookie.
+I wanted a cookie I had a craving an urge a desire for something sweet.
+And my kids know that and they play on my weaknesses.
+And then we go and we get the Crumbl cookie.
+But now present me, who just ate after eating the whole thing, right 10 minutes later, present me does not want a crumble cookie.
+She doesn't.
+In fact, it sounds disgusting in that moment, because I'm so sick.

-So when we label ourselves as the same, I'm just so weak, I have such a bad sweet tooth, I can never say no to Crumbl, then we're going to drag that with us into our present at some point that's going to catch up and impact future us.
-But if you're just like, "Listen, I am a healthy, reasonable, logical, smart, mostly wise woman.
+I ate too much of it.
+She doesn't want a Crumbl cookie.
+She is not the same as past me.
+So when we label ourselves as the same, like, I'm just so weak, I have such a bad sweet tooth, I can never say no to crumble, then we're going to drag that with us into our present at some point that's going to catch up and impact future us.

+But if you're just like, listen, I am a healthy, reasonable, logical, smart, mostly wise woman.
 And past me really wanted a treat and I hope she enjoyed it.
-And now I'm paying the price but I will because I love her but I don't really want a Crumbl.
+And now I'm paying the price, but I will, because I love her, but I don't really want a crumble.